uiwjs/react-login-page/core/README.md

 Getting Started
 ===

 Encapsulated login page components based on `react-login-page` basic components are provided for quick installation and use.
 These components help streamline the process of creating login pages and offer flexible APIs for modifying and packaging these components.
+Welcome to choose from our encapsulated [login pages](https://uiwjs.github.io/react-login-page).
+We also welcome [recommendations](https://github.com/uiwjs/react-login-page/issues/new/choose) for more cool login pages, which we will turn into React components.

 ## React Login Page